 Because birth injuries can be caused by a number of different – and often unavoidable – factors, it is important to contact an attorney specialized in this area of law.
 At Morgan & Morgan, our Orlando birth injury lawyers can examine your medical records to examine diagnostic tests, electronic fetal monitor strips, use of birthing tools, labor and delivery flow sheets, and additional notes on the pregnancy and delivery.
 We will work alongside medical experts when reviewing this information to determine whether medical malpractice contributed to your child’s injury.
 If the expert believes that the doctor failed to meet the standard of care when delivering your child, a birth injury lawsuit may be viable.

 Due to the complexity of birth injury lawsuits, it is important to hire a skilled medical malpractice attorney.
-At Morgan & Morgan’s Orlando office, our attorneys have a history of success in representing the parents of children who have suffered a birth injury.
+At Morgan & Morgan’s Orlando office, our attorneys have a history of success in representing the parents of children who suffered birth injuries.
 While damages will vary between cases, our birth injury attorneys have recovered multi-million dollar verdicts and settlements, including a $5.8 million recovery for a family whose newborn suffered a brain injury resulting from obstetrical negligence.
 Our lawyers realize that raising a child with a birth injury can be expensive, and we seek to lessen these financial burdens by holding the negligent party accountable for their actions or omissions.
 The statute of limitations in Florida only allows parents a certain window of time to take legal action, so do not hesitate to contact our Orlando birth injury lawyers today.
 Our case reviews are free and you have nothing to lose.

 Our attorneys are available to review claims involving the following types of birth injuries: